POST

 hotkey: Enabled hotkey ⌘⌃⌥P

 You have written and loaded your first Lua module.
 Let’s try it out!
-Press Ctrl+⌘+Alt+p while your cursor is over a word in your terminal or web browser, to select it as if you had double-clicked it.
+Press Ctrl-⌘-Alt-p while your cursor is over a word in your terminal or web browser, to select it as if you had double-clicked it.
 You can also change the modifiers used with it.
 For example, did you know that Cmd-double-click can be used to open URLs from the macOS Terminal application?

 > doubleclick.default_modifiers={cmd=true}

-Now try pressing Ctrl+⌘+Alt+p while your pointer is over a URL displayed on your Terminal (you can just type one yourself to test), and it will open in your browser.
+Now try pressing Ctrl-⌘-Alt-p while your pointer is over a URL displayed on your Terminal (you can just type one yourself to test), and it will open in your browser.

 Note that the name doubleclick

-it is a regular variable to which you assigned the value returned by
+does not have any special meaning—it is a regular variable to which you assigned the value returned by require('doubleclick')

 , which is the value of the mod

-created within the module file (note that within the module file you
+variable created within the module file (note that within the module file you use the local variable name to refer to functions and variables within itself).
+You could assign it to any name you want:

 > a=require('doubleclick')